cernanalysispreservation/analysis-preservation.cern.ch/docs/schema.md

 This field provides configuration regarding the `subject` of the mail.
 It looks like this:

     "subject": {
-      "template": "mail/subject/subject_published.html",
+      "template": "Subject with {{ title }} and id {{ published_id }}",
-      "ctx": {
+      "ctx": [{
-        "cadi_id": {
+        "name": "title",
         "type": "path",
-          "path": "analysis_context.cadi_id"
+        "path": "general_title"
-        },
-        "some_field": {
+      }, {
         "type": "method",
-          "method": "some_method"
+        "method": "published_id"
+      }]
     }
-      }
-    }

-The user needs to provide a path to a `template`, that will be populated by the context (`ctx`).
+The user needs to provide a path to a `template` or `template_file`, that will be populated by the context (`ctx`).
 The context variables can be accessed in 2 different ways by their `type`:

 - `path` uses the deposit path that holds a variable
 - `method` uses a custom method that can be created and accessed in the `cap.modules.mail.custom.subject.py` file

-The subject `template` should be added in the `cap.modules.mail.templates.mail.subject` folder.
+The subject `template_file` should be added in the `cap.modules.mail.templates.mail.subject` folder.
 The template can be omitted since there are defaults that can be used for each action.

 ##### 2. Message